Temperatures across the province are increasing.

 - People who take certain common medications, which can increase heat sensitivity or reduce personal temperature regulation and perception

-Poor air quality can cause shortness of breath, lung irritation, fatigue and eye irritation.
-In extreme situations it can trigger asthma attacks, lower birth weights, a decrease in quality of life and anxiety.
+Poor air quality due to wildfire smoke can cause shortness of breath, lung irritation, fatigue and eye irritation.
+In extreme situations it can trigger asthma attacks, anxiety, lower birth weights, and a decrease in quality of life.

-Keep people indoors and close windows and doors during poor air quality events to prevent these symptoms; the less poor air exposure, the better.
-Take people to the hospital if they have an asthma attack that does not respond to a puffer, or if they are having trouble breathing.
+Stay indoors and close windows and doors during poor air quality to prevent these symptoms.
+Call 9-1-1 if someone is having trouble breathing or having an asthma attack that does not respond to an inhaler.

 Extreme Heat and Wildfire Smoke